 - WORK FROM HOME: Employee is to discuss need to work from home with Department Head.
 A 'Work from Home Plan' with a start and finish date, must be presented to the First Selectman who will then make a decision for approval.
-All plans will be revisited for updates and changes. - SHIFTS: Departments are now back to full staffing for the work week.
-Continue to stagger shift start/stop times and break times as much as possible to minimize contact across employees.
+All plans will be revisited for updates and changes. - SHIFTS: Stagger shift start/stop times and break times to minimize contact across employees.
 The individual Department Heads will discuss with the First Selectman. - LOG EMPLOYEES: A log will be maintained of employees on the premise to support contact tracing.
 Employees will sign the log in forms when they enter and exit the building.
 All information will be kept confidential in Human Resource Department. - LIMIT VISITORS: Limit visitors and service providers on-site; Shipping and deliveries must be completed in designated areas and anyone entering the building must have their own mask to gain entrance. - PERSONAL PROTECTION: Required personal protection will be supplied to all employees beginning on reopen date. - CLEANING PLAN: A cleaning plan and checklists have been provided with these rules.
-Ensure that you understand them as an employee and are responsible for implementing the protocol within your Department. - PROGRAM ADMINISTRATOR: The Emergency Management Team has an appointed Program Administrator who will ensure that we are complying with these rules.

-PLAN FOR REOPENING: Please read the entire Plan for reopening provided herein.
+Ensure that you understand them as an employee and are responsible for implementing the protocol within your Department. - PROGRAM ADMINISTRATOR: The Emergency Management Team has an appointed Program Administrator who will ensure that we are complying with these rules. - PLAN FOR REOPENING: Please read the entire Plan for reopening provided herein.

-TRAINING: Training is available to any and all employees prior to reopen and will include:
+\TRAINING: Training is available to any and all employees prior to reopen and will include:

-- The rules contained within this document. - Protocols on how to clean and use cleaning products (including disinfectants) safely. - Additional guidance can be found here: - https://osha.washington.edu/sites/default/files/documents/FactSheet_Cleaning_Final_UWDEOH S_0_pdf
+- The rules contained within this document. - Protocols on how to clean and use cleaning products (including disinfectants) safely. - Additional guidance can be found here: - https//osha.washington.edu/sites/default/files/documents/FactSheet\Cleaning\Final\UWDEOH S\0\pdf

-The training shall be provided at no cost to the employee and during working hours.
+\The training shall be provided at no cost to the employee and during working hours.
 The training materials shall be presented in the language and at the literacy level of the employees.
 There will also be weekly refreshers during our WebEx weekly staff meetings.